Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Graph structure

 \section{Graph structure}

-It can be shown that every fully leafed induced subtree of a P2-graph that has 8 internal tiles (i.e. tiles of degree 2 or more) or fewer is a subcaterpillar of a caterpillar shown in Figure \ref{fig:chenilles premières} \cite{porrier2023leaf}.
-We call a \textbf{prime caterpillar} such a fully leafed induced subtree of 8 internal tiles.
+It has been shown that every fully leafed induced subtree of a P2-graph that has 8 internal tiles (i.e., tiles of degree 2 or more) or fewer is a subcaterpillar of a caterpillar shown in Figure \ref{fig:chenilles premières} \cite{porrier2023leaf}.
+In this paper, we call a \textbf{prime caterpillar} such a fully leafed induced subtree of 8 internal tiles.
 We notice that internal tiles of prime caterpillars are all of degree 3.
-We can easily verify that a fully leafed induced subtree of 9 internal tiles or more must have at least one tile of degree 2.
-One could verify that an induced subtree of a P2-graph is fully leafed when its number of degree-3 tiles is maximal, or equivalently, when its number of degree-2 tiles is minimal, because a P2 tile of a tree has degree 3 or less \cite{porrier2019leaf} \cite{porrier2023leaf} \cite{cloutier2026fullyleafedinducedsubtrees}.
+It has been verified that a fully leafed induced subtree of 9 internal tiles or more must have at least one tile of degree 2 \cite{porrier2023leaf}.
+We know that an induced subtree of a P2-graph is fully leafed when its number of degree three tiles is maximal, or equivalently, when its number of degree two tiles is minimal, because a P2 tile of a tree has degree 3 or less \cite{cloutier2026fullyleafedinducedsubtrees, porrier2019leaf, porrier2023leaf}.
 Since prime caterpillars are the largest fully leafed induced subtrees with all internal tiles of degree 3, in order to construct a fully leafed induced subtree, we want to maximize the number of prime caterpillars in it.
 Thus, prime caterpillars are primitive structures that we want to join together to form fully leafed induced subtrees.